 Businesses today consume huge amounts of data, therefore, the management and analysis of such data is essential to support efficient, managerial and tactical decision-making.
 In the current business landscape, employers are looking for graduates with an understanding of data intelligence, big data, data mining and analytics, digital innovation and transformation, business technology, and digital strategy and governance.

 Our MSc in Business Analytics and Technology Management develops data-driven industry specialists and researchers that build upon the latest knowledge and best practices pertaining to both business analytics and technology management.
-This two-year, full-time program** gives students the time and space to acquire a deeper understanding of the fundamental concepts and to refine their area of expertise within both or either field(s).
-International students will also be eligible for an up-to-three-year post-graduation work permit.
+Canadian students are able to pursue the program on a full-time or part-time basis, while all students are offered the room to refine their area of expertise within both or either field(s).
+International students will also be eligible for an up-to-three-year post-graduation work permit

 Combining specializations in business analytics and technology management, this unique program prepares students to identify problems and generate solutions for the academic and business worlds.
 While data analytics provides hands-on skills and in-demand training to students, business technology management introduces them to strategic and functional challenges that organizations encounter as they try to leverage analytics and other emerging digital technologies for innovation, transformation and value generation.
 Thus, this program offers an exceptional coverage of traditional and contemporary issues in the management of business technology and data analytics that would be beneficial for entry-level and advanced employees of modern organizations.